-• Allow at least two days for the chair to read, request any revisions or clarifications, and approve the proposed narrative and budget.

-- Allow three business days for the SPA-M to review the budget and to check for compliance with institutional and sponsor's financial requirements. - Allow two days for the sponsored programs staff to read the proposal, confer with the PI/PD or chair on possible changes, and approve the proposal for submission to the sponsor. - If the scope of the project and/or the budget must be negotiated based upon the internal review, the PI/PD should revise the task schedule and budget.
-It may be necessary for the PI/ PD to discuss changes with the sponsored project program officer.
-Revisions must be submitted through the internal review process again.
+- Allow at least two days for the chair to read, request any revisions or clarifications, and approve the proposed narrative and budget. - Allow three business days for the SPA-M to review the budget and to check for compliance with institutional and sponsor's financial requirements. - Allow two days for the AVPAA: B&R to read the proposal, confer with the PI/PD or chair on possible changes, and approve the proposal for submission to the sponsor. - If the scope of the project and/or the budget must be negotiated based upon the internal review, the PI/PD should revise the task schedule and budget.
+It may be necessary for the PI/PD to discuss changes with the sponsored project program officer.
+Revisions must be submitted through the internal review process again and approved by the AVPAA: B&R.

 Copies of the final proposal should be kept by the faculty or staff member submitting the proposal.
-The Offices of Sponsored Programs or of Development will also retain a copy in electronic files.
+The Director of Sponsored Projects, or the Director of Corporate or Foundation Relations will also retain a copy